Don’t Buy JUST Instruments

 Regular sharpening to your cutters will increase its service life, and its ability to cut more effectively.

-An Orange/Brown stain is usually a phosphate layer caused by water sources, cleaning detergents, sterilisation solutions.
-Black stain is usually acid reaction caused by detergents.
+An Orange/Brown stain is usually a phosphate layer caused by water sources, cleaning detergents, sterilization solutions.
+A black stain is usually an acid reaction caused by detergents.

 Never mix a corroded instrument with new instruments as oxidation may be spread to new instruments.
-It is recommended that corroded instrument be discarded or replaced.
+It is recommended that corroded instruments be discarded or replaced.

 It is extremely important to follow proper handling, care and sterilisation methods to ensure proper instrument function and improve the instrument life.
 Avoid tap water during the cleaning and sterilisation of instruments.
 Tap water contains high levels of minerals that can cause instrument discolouration and corrosion.
 Tap water can also neutralize rust inhibiting and lubricating solution.
 Always use purified, distilled water in ultrasonic cleaning and autoclave sterilisation units.
 It is also recommended to use a no-rinse ultrasonic solution that contains both a rust inhibitor and a lubricant prior to sterilisation and follow the manufacturer’s exact solution measurements.